onflow/cadence/docs/language/constants-and-variables.md

-Constant means that the *identifier's* association is constant, not the *value* itself – the value may still be changed if is mutable.
+Constant means that the *identifier's* association is constant, not the *value* itself – the value may still be changed if it is mutable.

 Constants are declared using the `let` keyword.
 Variables are declared using the `var` keyword.